 The blockchain is basically a technology which is based on the peer to peer communication network.
-Blockchain as its name literally means Chain of Blocks.
-A Blockchain is an immutable, de-centralized, secure and distributed database that maintains a continuously growing list of chronological records called blocks.
+Blockchain as its name literally means a Chain of Blocks.
+It is an immutable, decentralized, secure and distributed database that maintains a continuously growing list of chronological records called blocks.
 Each block contains a timestamp and a link to the previous block.
 Blockchains can be thought of as an automatically notarised ledger.
 Ledgers in accounting terms called transactions.

 History of Blockchain

-The first concept of a Blockchain is attributed to Satoshi Nakamoto, which is the name used by the unknown person or persons who designed Bitcoin.
+The first concept of a Blockchain is attributed to Satoshi Nakamoto, which is the name used by the anonymous people who designed Bitcoin.
 In 2008, Nakamoto published a paper on The Cryptography Mailing list describing the bitcoin digital currency.